Hexag0ne/ALIA/README.md

 # Connect4-AI
-AI project (Prolog) where we aim to simulate the game Connect 4 (Puissance 4), with two competing AIs playing the game.
+The goal of this AI project (Prolog) was to simulate the Connect 4 game (Puissance 4), with two competing AIs playing against each other.

 TODO
 ----